Graham Carey: CSKA Sofia

 Carey joined Bulgarian club CSKA Sofia on a free transfer after signing a two-year deal on 11 June 2019.
 He made his official debut on 9 July 2019, in the 4–0 home win over Montenegrin club Titograd in a UEFA Europa League qualifying round match.
 Carey found the net for the first time on 14 December 2019, in the 4–0 victory over Dunav Ruse in a league game.

 On 19 May 2021, Carey was part of the starting line up as CSKA Sofia beat Arda Kardzhali 1–0 to win the 2020–21 Bulgarian Cup.
 The result secured CSKA Sofia's place in the second qualifying round of 2021–22 UEFA Europa Conference League.

 On 27 May 2021, Carey signed a new contract with CSKA Sofia; the length of the contract was not disclosed.

 On 16 September 2021, Carey scored CSKA Sofia's first ever goal in the 2021–22 UEFA Conference League group stage against Roma in the Stadio Olimpico, lashing the ball into the top left corner.
 Roma went on to win the opening group game 5–1.

 St Johnstone

 On 1 July 2022, Carey returned to Scottish football after signing for Scottish Premiership side St Johnstone on a two-year deal.

+Livingston

+He signed for Livingston in 2025, but left the club in May 2026 following the expiration of his contract.